-Find out about every hidden gem and sight worth seeing during your stay with usNethway Farm is hidden away, yet so close to all the major attractions this area has to offer.
+Find out about every hidden gem and sight worth seeing during your stay with usNethway Farm is in a peaceful valley, yet so close to all the major attractions this area has to offer.
 There's so much to see and do that it can be tough to know where to start, but you'll be guaranteed a good time whatever you decide to do.
+Here are just some of the places close by!

 South West Coastal PathThe South West Coastal Path is the longest National Trail in the UK, and boasts the most spectacular views!
 Less than a mile away and with so many different routes to take, it's definitely a walk you'll want to do during your stay!
 Photo taken from the South West Coast Path website.

 Coleton FishacreColeton Fishacre is a 1920s country house with beautiful gardens that look out to a gorgeous sea view.
 Dogs are very welcome here when on a lead, and there's plenty of water bowls around for thirsty pooches to use!
-There's easy access to the South West Coastal Path too, so you can branch off on a longer walk whilst your there.
-Photo courtesy of the National Trust.
+There's easy access to the South West Coastal Path too, so you can branch off on a longer walk whilst you're there.

 Waterhead CreekOnly a few miles away is Waterhead Creek; a very picturesque circular walk of up to 3 miles.
 Keep an eye out for wildlife along the river Dart and stretch your legs through the woodland with your dog.